Stegosauruss/Banking/README.md

 ## Domain Model
 I want to ensure that my classes have one responsibility.
 I originally began my domain model with two classes.
 An interface named ATM and a class called Bank which stored transaction history.

 When I was completing the logic required for printing a statement it became clear to me that ATM was picking up methods which could be stored somewhere else so I seperated out those methods into their own class.

 I realised that my atm was only acting as an interface and did not have any responsibilities of it's own so I removed it from my model.
 I also added a Day class to return the correct date format.

+After this change I realised that my Bank class has too many responsibilities.
+It stores the balance and also creates logs of transactions.
+I decided to seperate out the transactions into their own class.

 ![Domain Model](./bankDomainModel.png)